symfony/symfony-docs/components/intl.rst

     The Emoji transliteration feature was introduced in Symfony 6.2.

-The ``EmojiTransliterator`` class provides an utility to translate emojis into their textual representation in all languages based on the `Unicode CLDR dataset`_::
+The ``EmojiTransliterator`` class provides a utility to translate emojis into their textual representation in all languages based on the `Unicode CLDR dataset`_::

     use Symfony\Component\Intl\Transliterator\EmojiTransliterator;